codee-com/open-catalog/Checks/PWR063/README.md

       subroutine UpdateValues(X)
         implicit none
-        integer A, B, C, X
+        integer A, B, C
+        integer, intent(in) :: X
         common /MyCommonBlock/ A, B, C

         A = A + X